schwarzshuttle-project/taxi-gcp-architecture/README.md

 - Initialize Vertex AI for ML model training and inference.

-- Create 5 Service Accounts and attach them to the their cloud runs services and granting them appropriate access.
+- Create 5 Service Accounts, attach them to their respective Cloud Run services, and grant them appropriate access.

-- Create the cloud storage buckets for storing the historical logs and necessary trip data or or the Receipts reports.
+- Create Cloud Storage buckets to store historical logs, trip data, and receipts reports.
 ![Buckets](./assets/buckets.png)

 - Create Keyring and required KMS keys for encrypting the data either in rest or in transit.